facebook/create-react-app/docusaurus/docs/setting-up-your-editor.md

 ### WebStorm

-You need to have [WebStorm](https://www.jetbrains.com/webstorm/) and [JetBrains IDE Support](https://chrome.google.com/webstore/detail/jetbrains-ide-support/hmhgeddbohgjknpmjagkdomcpobmllji) Chrome extension installed.
+You need to have [WebStorm](https://www.jetbrains.com/webstorm/) installed.

 In the WebStorm menu `Run` select `Edit Configurations...`.
 Then click `+` and select `JavaScript Debug`.
 Paste `http://localhost:3000` into the URL field and save the configuration.